henderjon/firehoser/README.md

 log data from many different EC2 instances being auto-scaled.
 Instead of writing to a file directly, writing to STDOUT allows the user to pipe the output to other programs.
 For instance, redirecting the output to `split` will write canonically named text files of a given size (e.g.
 `./omnilogger | split -a 9 -l 100 - mylogfile`).
-To handle many streams, you could run multiple instances of this application, each on a different port or use omnilogger to coallesce them and parse them after they're on disk.
+To handle many streams, you could run multiple instances of this application, each on a different port or use one instance to coallesce them and parse them after they're on disk.

 ## todo